10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 Donkey Kicks

-Donkey kicks is a great exercise to work on your low back, gluters and hamstrings.
+Donkey kicks are a great exercise to work on your glutes, hamstrings, and lower back muscles.

-• Get down on the floor on your hands and knees.
+• Get down on the floor on your hands and knees in a tabletop position.

 • Keep your right knee at 90 degrees as you lift it up behind you to hip level with your foot flexed.